JedimEmO/dmat/README.md

 ## Examples

+The showcase application can be seen here: https://jedimemo.github.io/dominator-material/

-To run the showcase application, go to the `examples/component_showcase` directory, and do the following:
+To run the showcase application locally, go to the `examples/component_showcase` directory, and do the following:

 Requires rust 1.47.0+ , npm and nodejs.